ITsPorky/ITsPorky_EnhancedGroundItems/README.md

 ### Using Mod Organiser 2(MO2)

 To install the addon with MO2, simply open MO2 and select "Install Mod" in the top left.
-Then select the `ITsPorkys_ShowNearbyItems.zip`.
+Then select the `ITsPorkys_EGI.zip`.
 Then make sure to tick the checkbox in MO2 before launching.

 ### Manually Install of Addon

-To install the addon manually, you will need to unzip the `ITsPorkys_ShowNearbyItems.zip`.
+To install the addon manually, you will need to unzip the `ITsPorkys_EGI.zip`.
 Then you will need to copy/paste or drag the `gamedata` folder across to the root directory of your `S.T.A.L.K.E.R.
 Anomaly` install.
 This will add the files and scripts needed for the addon to the games `gamedata` directory.

 ## Addon Configuration Instructions and Recommendations

-Hi Stalkers, just thought I'd give you a guide for using/configuring this "Show Nearby Items" addon.
+Hi Stalkers, just thought I'd give you a guide for using/configuring this "Enhanced Ground Items" addon.

 ## Features

-- Toggle Show Items Nearby
+- Enhanced Ground Items

 ## Mod Configuration Menu(MCM) Integration

 This addon uses the MCM addon created by [RavenAscendant](https://github.com/RAX-Anomaly), and allows a menu to be created for the player(yes that's you) to change settings/ configurations for the addon.
 This addon adds the ability to change the keybind to a key you wish to assign it too, there is also the ability to configure the "Toggle Mode" and "Toggle Modifier".

-The MCM Tab for this addon is "SNI - Show Nearby Items"
+The MCM Tab for this addon is "EGI - Enhanced Ground Items"

 ### MCM Options